geckos-survey/gist-documentation/docs/usage/configuration.md

 The files `emissionLinesPHANGS.config`, `lsBands.config`, `specMask_KIN` and `specMask_SFH` can be different for different runs of the pipeline.
 Therefore, the files provided in `configFiles/` should only be considered as templates.
 The used versions of these files always need to be defined in the corresponding parameters in `MasterConfig.yaml`.

-A detailed description of each configuration file is provided below.
+A detailed description of each configuration file is also provided.